scorta/GuessPrivateKey/README.md

 Just in case you are serious about finding a key for a Bitcoin address with positive balance, you may want to try **[Large Bitcoin Collider](https://lbc.cryptoguru.org/about)**

-[There was much more efficient way to find a Private Key](https://www.deepdotweb.com/2017/06/09/bitcoin-brain-wallets-hackers-heaven/), but I am afraid that hackers have done long before.
+[And there was much more efficient way to find a Private Key](https://www.deepdotweb.com/2017/06/09/bitcoin-brain-wallets-hackers-heaven/), but I am afraid that hackers have done long before.

 ## Room for improvement